RaceTheMaSe/ZenLib/README.md

 /** ... **/

  // Load ZEN from disk.
-There is also a constructor for byte-data, usefull if loading from a .vdf.
+There is also a constructor for byte-data, useful if loading from a .vdf.
  ZenLoad::ZenParser parser("MyWorld.zen");

  // Do parsing